This course highlights the basic knowledge and skills necessary

 - Be physically capable of performing the essential duties of an EMT

-- Hold a current CPR course completion card at the American Heart Association "Healthcare Provider” level or the American Red Cross "CPR for the Professional Rescuer” level (we will give you this certificate during our program and it is included in the price of the course)
+- Hold a current CPR course completion card at the American Heart Association "Healthcare Provider” level or the American Red Cross "CPR for the Professional Rescuer” level (we will give you this certificate during our in person program and it is included in the price of the course, online students are expected to obtain this card outside of their course.)

 You may apply for admission into the EMT Course by completing the application packet available below.
 In addition to submitting your application, you must also register yourself for the course.
 Applicants submitting only the application will not be considered.
 The application deadline is two weeks prior to the start of the course and a maximum of 24 students will be accepted on a first come-first served basis.